lingosandi/mono-sandbox/README.md

 # Mono Sandbox

 Full-stack sandbox environment with Next.js IDE and Firecracker microVMs.
-Perfect for building your own Manus, Repl.it, CodeSandbox, or run your Moltbot/OpenClaw in the cloud.
+Perfect for building your own Manus, Lovable, Repl.it, CodeSandbox, or run your Moltbot/OpenClaw in the cloud.

 <p align="center">
   <em>in collaboration with</em>